DiyaRoseJoji/OCTANET_JUNE/README.md

-# Octanet Services Pvt.
-Ltd. Web Development Internship (June)
+# Web Development

-Welcome to the GitHub repository for my web development internship at Octanet Services Pvt.
-Ltd. This repository contains all the projects and tasks I work on throughout my internship.
+Welcome to the GitHub repository for my web development activities.This repository contains all the projects and tasks I work on.

 ## Task 1: Landing page